BelugaHaechi/US-International-Scientific-Keyboard/README.md

 Setting up this keyboard on your computer is very simple!

 1. (_Optional_) Be logged in to an Administrator account on your computer.
 Configuring the keyboard will require Administrator permission.
-2. Download the folder `KBDUSS4a` in this repository to any directory on your computer.
+2. Download [the latest release](https://github.com/BelugaHaechi/US-International-Scientific-Keyboard/releases/latest) to any directory on your computer.
+   > **Note:** The releases will be named `KBDUSS` + a two-digit version code.
+We will use `KBUSS**` to represent this below.
 3. Open the folder, and run the program `setup.exe` in the folder.
 Do not alter or delete any other files in the folder.
 4. Follow the setup instructions that will pop up.
 At some point, you will be asked for Administrator permission; please allow to continue.
 5. Now the keyboard is installed on your computer!
 The last step is to enable the layout in Settings.